 The use of the stripes concepts with alternative datasets also allows messages to be modified for particular audiences.
 The LPI database includes several continental regions and groups of species, for example freshwater species where the stripes can be coloured from blue to grey.
-Alternative data sources should allow stripes that focus on the biodiversity of specific nations, regions and stripes for a variety of species, from insects to birds.
-The stripes concept can also be used to represent the declining use of nature words in cultural products (Kesebir & Kesebir, 2017).
+Alternative data sources should allow stripes that focus on the biodiversity of specific nations,

-The story told by the nature stripes engages people and can help them care about the loss of wildlife, and loss of colour in the world.
-This matters since organisations such as the UN and IPBES recognise that the failing human relationship with nature is an underlying cause of the environmental crises.
-Compassion and care for nature, is a pathway to rebuild the human-nature relationship (Lumber et al., 2017; Richardson et al., 2020).
-The nature stripes can potentially connect people with these issues so they start to care for nature and begin to green the grey.
+95 The story told by the nature stripes engages people and can help them care about the loss of wildlife, and loss of colour in the world.
+This matters as there is global recognition from organisations such as the UN and IPBES that the failing human relationship with nature is an underlying cause of the environmental crises.
+Greening the grey, or compassion and care for nature, is a pathway to rebuild the human-nature relationship (Lumber et al., 2017; Richardson et al., 2020), both through a greener and more colourful natural world and providing opportunities for people to care for nature and green the grey.